-Students will be taught and instructed in lifetime wellness activities that they will be able to do in their lifetime as an adult.
-Students will learn different types of fitness training, fundamentals of games, and be able to practice their skills during class.
-Games that will potentially be taught include Badminton, Basketball, Kickball, Pickleball, Broomball, Frisbee Golf/Ultimate Frisbee, Yard Games, Archery, Tennis, Volleyball, Whiffle-ball, etc. Fitness training will be every day during the units of the course.
-Fitness testing will be once a week during the units of the course.
+Students will be taught and instructed in lifetime activities that they will be able to do in their lifetime as an adult.
+Students will learn the fundamentals of each game/activity and be able to practice their skills during class.
+Games that will potentially be taught include Net Games (badminton, pickleball, ping pong), Kickball, Disc Golf, Tennis, Volleyball, Wiffle-ball, and Yard games.
+Fitness activities will include mobility, cardio, tabata (HIIT), and weight room lifting.
+Fitness activities will be every day during the course of each game unit.

-- Lifetime Wellness will also be offered as an Early Bird option, every day for one semester - For EB Lifetime Wellness, enrollment priority will be given as follows: - 1.
-Underclassmen with year-long elective courses - 2.
-Seniors - 3.
-Juniors - 4.
-Sophomores - 5.
-Freshmen - FUNDAMENTALS of ATHLETIC PERFORMANCE 0.5 credit GRADES 11-12 ONE SEMESTER COURSE NO PREREQUISITES
+\\Lifetime Wellness will also be offered as an Early Bird option, every day for one semester

+\\For EB Lifetime Wellness, enrollment priority will be given as follows:

+- 1. Underclassmen with year-long elective courses

+- 2. Seniors

+- 3. Juniors

+- 4. Sophomores

+- 5. Freshmen

+- FUNDAMENTALS of ATHLETIC PERFORMANCE 0.5 credit GRADES 11-12 ONE SEMESTER COURSE NO PREREQUISITES

-This class is an elective course that DOES NOT replace your PE requirement.
+- \\This class is an elective course that DOES NOT replace your PE requirement.